cisco/mindmeld/source/blueprints/video_discovery.rst

 9. Using the Question Answerer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :doc:`Question Answerer <../userguide/kb>` component in Workbench is mainly used within dialogue state handlers for retrieving information from the knowledge base.
+The :doc:`Question Answerer <../userguide/kb>` component in MindMeld is mainly used within dialogue state handlers for retrieving information from the knowledge base.
 For example, in our ``welcome`` dialogue state handler, we use the Question Answerer to retrieve the top ten entries in our ``videos`` index and present them as suggestions to the user.
 For that, we sort the videos by popularity when using the :doc:`Question Answerer <../userguide/kb>`:

 .. code:: python